-Filing your taxes is one of the most important steps involved when reaching the end of a company’s financial year.
-Keeping up with all the legislative changes can be time-consuming; yet, should you fail to do so, you may end up being non-compliant.
-Here’s a guide to Singapore Corporate Taxes to help you get your Corporate Income Taxes right.
+Filing corporate taxes is one of the most important steps involved when reaching the end of a company’s financial year.
+Keeping up with all the legislative changes can be time-consuming; yet, should you fail to do so, you may end up paying expensive penalties.

 Companies in Singapore are taxed on the income earned in the preceding financial year.
 For instance, this means that income earned in the financial year 2019 will be taxed in 2020.
 In tax terms, 2020 will then be considered as the Year of Assessment (YA).